Ethel Watts (accountant): Accountancy career

 Watts passed the British Institute of Chartered Accountants' exam in 1924.
 She served her articles with S. Williams of Manchester and Aberystwyth before joining W.B.
 Peat and Co.
 After receiving a practising certificate in April 1925, she briefly served in Homersham & Watts with Miriam Homersham, before setting up her own firm, E. Watts & Co, which mostly provided tax advice.

 She remained committed to helping other women enter accountancy: taking on women clerks herself, speaking and writing about her experience, and in 1945, founding the Women Chartered Accountants’ Dining Society.
 She offered her services as an accountant to the London and National Society for Women's Service, where she had sat on committees since the 1920s, and which she continued to support when it became the Fawcett Society.
 Committees she supported with her services included the Equal Pay Campaign Committee.

 Personal life and death

 In 1929, Watts married medical doctor Oscar Tobin.
-They had a son, Richard, in 1934.
+They had a son, Richard Watts-Tobin, in 1934; in later life, Richard would become a physicist and co-author on key scientific work to understand the genetic code of DNA.
 The couple hyphenated their surnames but Watts continued practicing under her maiden name.

 She died in Wimbledon, London, on 19 November 1963.